deep-dream-group/starter-hugo-research-group/content/_index.md

       text: |
         <br>

         Welcome to the official site of Deep Dream Group.
-This research group is focused on state-of-the-art machine learning models to do Natural Language Processing, Computer Vision and Time-Series related Tasks.
+This research group focuses on constructing state-of-the-art machine learning models for Natural Language Processing, Computer Vision, and Time-Series analysis.
   - block: collection
     id: featured
     content: